bharathsudharsan/COVID-away/README.md

 2. We provide a generic feature extractor for enabling users to extract 10 essential features from a single data field in any sensor-based motion dataset.
 Using this, we compute 102 features for each recorded hand-to-face motion data pattern.
 3. COVID-away Models: We provide one-class classification models and a CNN trained using the features extracted from our COVID-away Dataset.
 Our models instantly warn the users when their hands are moved (un-intentionally) to the face.

+Please cite this paper if you use the code in this repository as part of your project.

-Publication: “Avoid Touching Your Face: A Hand-to-face 3D Motion Dataset (COVID-away) and Trained Models for Smartwatches”.
-Paper accepted at IOT-HSA-2020: Workshop on Internet of Things based Health Services and Applications.
-Preprint: http://bit.ly/COVID-awayIoT-HSAPaper
+Bharath Sudharsan, Dineshkumar Sundaram, John G. Breslin, and Muhammad Intizar Ali.
+2020.
+Avoid TouchingYour Face: A Hand-to-face 3D Motion Dataset (COVID-away) and Trained Models for Smartwatches.
+In10thInternational Conference on the Internet of Things Companion (IoT ’20 Companion), October 6–9, 2020, Malmö,Sweden.ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3423423.3423433

 For any clarification/further information please don't hesitate to contact me.
 Email: b.sudharsan1@nuigalway.ie